cboulanger/citext/README.md

 EXparser extraction and segmentation engine, the engine can be dynamically switched (since v0.2.0).
 You can install an engine version with `bin/run engine install <version>` and use it with `bin/run engine use <version>`.
 A list of installed engines is available with `bin/run engine list`.
-The available engines are listed on the release page https://github.com/cboulanger/excite-docker/releases (version 0.1.0 is not compatible).
+Any commit tag on github can be used as a version (including branches and PRs) or the released versions listed at https://github.com/cboulanger/excite-docker/releases (except version 0.1.0, which is not compatible).